Best Guitar Amps Under $500 - Solid-State Combo

 - Weight: 27.12 lbs.

 Beautiful, wonderful, great and many other positive adjectives are used to describe the Vox AC10C1's tone.
-Users are impressed with its sound quality, and even experts find it hard to find fault with its sound.
-Charles Saufley from Premiere Guitar says that "the AC10 could be the ultimate amplifier for laying down power pop rhythm tracks.
+Users are impressed with its sound quality, and even experts like Charles Saufley from Premiere Guitar found it hard to find fault with its sound.
+In his review, Sauffley says that "the AC10 could be the ultimate amplifier for laying down power pop rhythm tracks.
 And it’s devastating as a lead machine with volume and gain controls up high."
 Many are also pleased with its build quality, stating that AC10C1 feels solid and is road worthy.

 There are a few users who feel that the amp is overpriced, while others wish for some extra features to justify its price tag.
 Note that this amp can sound very bright, especially when paired with single-coil equipped guitars, so if shimmer, chime and jangle are not your cup of tea, then the Vox AC10C1 is not for you.

 Those who are looking for classic Vox tones will definitely love the AC10C1.

 Things to Consider When Buying a Combo Guitar Amp Under $500

 A combo amp is simply one where the amplifier section and the speaker cabinet are combined into a single unit instead of having separate amp heads and speaker cabinets.